kopacm/SQL-Questions/Employees With Same Birth Month CASE_WHEN.md

   - https://platform.stratascratch.com/coding/10355-employees-with-same-birth-month?code_type=3

-At the beginning of this task, I used the following SQL concepts and constructs in MySQL:
+I used the following SQL concepts and constructs in MySQL:

 - `GROUP BY` to aggregate at the department (profession) level